Watch Ashia’s First Documentary

-Ashia Cheetah Conservation is a registered non-profit company that was set up in 2018, with the goal of funding and managing Ashia’s Cheetah Release Programme.
+Ashia Cheetah Conservation is a registered non-profit company that was set up in 2018, with the goal of funding and managing Ashia’s Cheetah Release Program.

-Ashia Cheetah Conservation accomplished the initial phase of its first release of a captive-born cheetah, a four-year old female named Jasmin, into the protected wild.
-Jasmin, raised at Ashia’s partner project Cheetah Experience Bloemfontein, started her release journey on 29 August 2018 at Kuzuko Lodge, a private game reserve in the greater Addo area.
+Ashia Cheetah Conservation started its Breeding, Wilding and Release Program on 29 August 2018 at Kuzuko Lodge, a 15,000 ha private game reserve in the greater Addo area.
 Kuzuko is part of the Legacy Hotels & Resorts Group and is a member of the Inqo Investments Social Impact Investment Group, which combines job creation, conservation and social transformation.

 The “wilding” of a captive-born cheetah is a true win for conservation on numerous fronts, with a large part of the achievement always being the successful collaboration between the various stakeholders involved in a release.

-- Linking Wildlife Conservation and Human Welfare by raising awareness for South African Wildlife and educating adolescents especially from underprivileged and marginalized communities in South Africa.
+- Raise awareness for the South African wildflife by educating adolescents, especially those from underprivileged and marginalised communities in South Africa.

-- Provide financial support for training of those adolescents as well as scholarships for South African students in the field of conservation and animal health care.
+- Provide financial support for training adolescents, as well as scholarships for South African students, in the field of conservation and animal healthcare.

 Ashia Cheetah Conservation 2019 Progress: